unlock-protocol/unlock-wordpress-plugin/README.txt

 Requires at least: 5.1
 Tested up to: 5.8.2
 Requires PHP: 7.2
-Stable tag: 3.0
+Stable tag: 3.0.0
 License: GPLv3
 License URI: https://github.com/unlock-protocol/unlock-wordpress-plugin/blob/master/LICENSE

-This plugin lets authors adds locks to theit posts and pages so that only paying visitors can view their content.
+This plugin lets authors adds locks to their posts and pages so that only paying visitors can view their content.

 == Description ==